Australia in the Korean War: Background

-With the commitment of Australian forces to the Korean War, the Australian government called for 1000 men who had prior military experience in World War II to enlist in the army for three years, with one year of overseas service in Korea, to be called Korean Force or K-Force; with a portion of the force recruited in Great Britain.
+With the commitment of Australian forces to the Korean War, the Australian government called for 1000 men who had prior military experience in World War II to enlist in the army for three years, with one year of overseas service in Korea, to be called Korean Force or K-Force.
+A portion of the force was to be recruited in Great Britain.
 At the end of their enlistment, personnel recruited from the United Kingdom could elect to be discharged in Australia, or to return to the UK.
 Their previous military experience in the Second World War would facilitate rapid deployment to Korea.

-When the KPA crossed into South Korea on 25 June 1950, they advanced for Seoul, which was captured in less than a week.
-The lightly-armed Republic of Korea Army (ROKA) put up little resistance against the KPA, whereby their forces continued south toward the strategic port of Pusan.
-Within two days, the United States offered its assistance and the UN Security Council asked its members to help repel the attack under the auspices of the United Nations Command headed by the US.
+When the Korean People's Army crossed into South Korea on 25 June 1950, they advanced for Seoul, which was captured in less than a week.
+The lightly armed Republic of Korea Army (ROKA) put up little resistance against the KPA, whereby their forces continued south toward the strategic port of Pusan.
+Within two days, the United States offered its assistance and the UN Security Council asked its members to help repel the attack under the auspices of the United Nations Command, headed by the United States.
 Australia promptly contributed No. 77 Squadron RAAF and the 3rd Battalion, Royal Australian Regiment (3 RAR), both of which were stationed in Japan under the British Commonwealth Occupation Force (BCOF).

-No. 77 Squadron converted to P-51D Mustang fighters before arriving in Japan in February 1946 to participate in the British Commonwealth Occupation Force.
+No. 77 Squadron converted to P-51D Mustang fighters before arriving in Japan in February 1946 to participate in the BCOF.
 Occupation duties proved uneventful, and No. 77 Squadron was preparing to leave Japan for Australia when the Korean War broke out and was quickly dispatched to Korea.
 They became the first UN air unit to enter the war, primarily in ground support, combat air patrol and escort missions.
 3 RAR was rapidly committed as Australia's main land force contribution to the UN forces.
 After a period of intensive training and reinforcement in Japan, the battalion arrived in South Korea in late September 1950.
 The battalion formed part of the 27th Commonwealth Brigade and took part in the UN offensive into North Korea and the subsequent UN retreat from North Korea following the Chinese People's Volunteer Army (PVA) offensive in the winter of 1950–51.
 It was one of three units to receive the Presidential Unit Citation (US) after the Battle of Kapyong.
-In addition, to combat personnel, the Australian military provided the majority of supply and support personnel to BCOF, which was superceded in 1952 by British Commonwealth Forces Korea (BCFK).
+In addition to combat personnel, the Australian military provided the majority of supply and support personnel to BCOF, which was superseded in 1952 by British Commonwealth Forces Korea (BCFK).